updated: September, 29 2017

 NOISE EXPOSURE AND HEALTH

 The Washington State Department of Health, at the request of the Washinton State Board of Health recently completed a literature and scientific review of noise and health effects: DOH Noise Review.docx .
 This came about in part because of the tremendous amount of interest and anxiety related to noise in our island community.
-Multiple state and federal agencies have also asked for further, more detailed data regarding noise in our environment and health impacts.
+Multiple state and federal agencies have also asked for further, more detailed data regarding noise in our environment and health impacts from noise.
 It is important to remember that noise from ANY source may have the same effects listed in this document.
 Most of these studies were done relating to industrial, road, or commercial aircraft noise pollution.
 It is also important to remember that being exposed to a risk factor is not the same as acquiring a disease.
 For example: the major risk factors for cardiovascular disease are: smoking, high blood pressure, high cholesterol, diabetes, overweight, inactivity, age and family history.
 Exposure to noise and stress may add to this risk burden and certain individuals may be more susceptible to their effects than others.
 In addition to cardiovascular disease, this document also examines noise as it relates to hearing loss and tinnitus, annoyance, sleep disturbance, cognitive impairment, and susceptible populations.

 Seems like flu season is either just starting or stopping....
 Although nation wide and even locally this seasons flu season was unusually severe, Island County was relatively "lucky" to have only 3 flu related fatalities.
 And best news of all, the season locally seems to be winding down.
 Flu Shots can help even if they are not 100% effective, and you still get sick, you will likely be less sick for less time.
 There is some interesting and somewhat discouraging information that getting flu shots year after year may actually reduce their effectiveness, and more study is underway to try to understand this.
 The vaccines this year are a good match for the circulating strains of influenza.
 Nasal spray vaccine is no longer recommended because of poor protection compared to the traditional poke in the arm!
 As always, it's important to remember what grandma told you as well: Cover Your Cough, Stay Home When You Are Sick, Wash Your Hands.
 And here is a link to the Washington State Health Department about flu shots: flu shot information .
 The CDC reminds us that flu shots are recommended for everyone over the age of six months, and they can be particularly beneficial for pregnant women and young children.
 If at high risk (elderly, underlying health problems, etc), anti-viral medications can also be considered.
 Unfortunately, just as with many other antibiotics, the antiviral medications are potentially losing their effectiveness against influenza, (there has been no antiviral effectiveness testing yet this year), so as always: Prevention is the best medicine.